roybishal362/RSNA-Intracranial-Aneurysm-Detection/README.md

 A deep learning solution for detecting intracranial aneurysms from medical imaging data (CTA, MRA, MRI).
 This project achieves a **competition metric of 0.5786** using EfficientNet-B3 with multi-task learning architecture.

 ---
+Note: This is not the final model.It's just the very first version more optimization and techniques going to apply and make it more efficient.
+Stay Tune!!!
 ## 📋 Table of Contents

 - [Overview](#overview)